fablabbcn/mdef-docs/docs/2025-26/year-2/mandatory-courses/emergent-technologies/index.md

 **Submission deadline:** All assignments must be published on the project website by the following Wednesday after the end of the module.

-**Late submissions:** Any deliverable submitted after this deadline will receive a penalty of –0.5 points on the module grade.
+**Late submissions:** Any deliverable submitted after this deadline will receive a penalty of –0.5 points on the module grade per day of delay.

 **Feedback:** Students will receive qualitative feedback during the week following the submission deadline, to support learning and improvement.